skywarth/chaotic-schedule/README.md

 ## TODOs

+- [ ] Problem: These damned PRNG doesn't work well with massive seed values.
+  - Abstract class for RNG adapters to enforce seed format (size, type, etc.)
+  - New hashing solution for steady flow of seeds (on SeedGenerationService).
+    - Every method in the service should pass through hashing, `intval` is just poor.
 - [X] [!] ~~Timezone adaptation, we should utilize timezone macro.~~ (Canceled.
 Not needed.
 Laravel handles it)
 - [X] Time based macros
   - [X] Random for `->at('15:30')`.
 Exact singular time.